 To finance the costs of decommissioning and disposal, two funds were set up under the supervision of the federal government:

 The owners of Swiss nuclear facilities pay annual contributions over 50 years of operation under the supervision of STENFO (Decommissioning Fund for Nuclear Facilities and Disposal Fund for Nuclear Power Plants STENFO).
-The latter and the returns on the fund assets accrued over time accumulate the funds.
+The latter, as well as returns on the fund assets over time, accumulate the funds.

 The fund contributions are based on the cost studies, which are updated every five years.
 They estimate the costs for the decommissioning of nuclear facilities and the disposal of radioactive waste.
 The procedure chosen in Switzerland, with periodic reassessment of future costs, provides sound and reliable figures.

-The Federal Council has defined the modalities and parameters for calculating the cost studies in the Decommissioning and Waste Disposal Fund Ordinance (SEFV).
+The Federal Council has defined the modalities and parameters for the calculations of the cost studies in the Decommissioning and Waste Disposal Ordinance (SEFV).
 Another binding basis for the cost studies is the disposal program of the National Co-operative for the Disposal of Radioactive Waste (Nagra) approved by the Federal Council.

 Over the long term, the funds have developed in line with the target amount defined by the authorities.
 Thanks to the five-yearly cost studies, the adjustment of the annual contributions paid by the owners of the nuclear facilities as required and a responsible investment strategy, they are on track.